-Bottom line is spending time writing a big document is a colossal waste of time.
+The bottom line is spending time writing a big document is a colossal waste of time.
 Instead, focus on validated learning.

 Because any new product idea is based on assumptions, those assumptions need to be validated.
-This can be achieved by formulating testable falsifiable hypotheses around the riskiest assumptions, and rigorously testing these hypotheses.
+This can be achieved by formulating testable falsifiable hypotheses around the riskiest assumptions and rigorously testing these hypotheses.